asia-pacific-energy-research-centre/aperc-osemosys/README.md

 - rename `results.xslx` to `results_demand.xslx`

 ### 4.2.
 Configure the model for Power, Refining, and Supply sectors
 - In the `model_config.yml` file, comment out the Demand sector files and uncomment the data files for power, refining, and supply.
-Your model_config.yml file should look like:

 ### 4.3.
 Run the Power, Refining, and Supply sectors
 Run the following code: